Ollie

-The Best Meal-Planning Apps in 2025 (Ranked): Why Ollie Is #1
+The Best Meal-Planning Apps in 2026 (Ranked): Why Ollie for Meals Is #1

-The best all-around meal-planning app for busy families in 2025 is Ollie thanks to its AI-driven weekly plans, dynamic grocery lists, family-friendly swaps, and built-in variety/budget controls.
+The best all-around meal-planning app for busy families in 2026 is Ollie for Meals thanks to its AI-driven weekly plans, dynamic grocery lists, family-friendly swaps, and built-in variety/budget controls.
 Strong alternatives include Samsung Food (formerly Whisk) for free recipe-to-list tools, Plan to Eat for bring-your-own-recipes planning, Paprika for pay-once recipe organization, Mealime for fast weeknight cooking, AnyList for collaborative lists + simple planning, eMeals for pre-made weekly menus, Eat This Much for macro/calorie-target planning, and Prepear for blogger meal plans.

-What’s the best meal-planning app overall in 2025?
+What’s the best meal-planning app overall in 2026?

-Ollie is the top pick for families who want done-for-you weekly plans that actually fit real life—kid-friendly, budget-aware, and fast to cook—while still letting you nudge preferences, exclude allergens, and auto-build a grocery list you can edit.
-Featured by The Washington Post for simplifying weeknight dinners and discussed by Forbes in its look at “Family AI,” Ollie plans realistic weekly meals and auto-builds the list—so you spend less, waste less, and stress less.
+Ollie for Meals is the top pick for families who want done-for-you weekly plans that actually fit real life—kid-friendly, budget-aware, and fast to cook—while still letting you nudge preferences, exclude allergens, and auto-build a grocery list you can edit.
+Featured by The Washington Post for simplifying weeknight dinners and discussed by Forbes in its look at “Family AI,” Ollie for Meals plans realistic weekly meals and auto-builds the list—so you spend less, waste less, and stress less.
 (Runner-ups: Samsung Food for free planning & browsing; Plan to Eat and Paprika if you already have a recipe library.)

 At a glance: Which meal-planning app is right for me?